satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 individual reviewer, as long as they review specific components of the article they are knowledgeable about.
 A third would be to conduct a preview consisting of a limited and expedited review process preceding a full and open review.

-.. meritocracy -> different roles: mediator, able to change status of article, only able to comment, etc...
+At different stages of such a tiered review, reviewers might be assigned different roles: mediator, able to change status of article, only able to comment, etc...

 \*Software review example:\*

+In any complex software project, there are specialists who focus on certain components of the software.
+However, code review is not limited to specialists.
+When multiple pairs of eyes look at code, the code improves, bugs are caught, and all participants are encouraged to write better code.

 The software development community (Google,
 ITK\ :sup:``[a] <#cmnt1>`_`\ , etc) relies on collaboration between